hypothesis/client/docs/developing.md

    the client uses the public service at [hypothes.is](https://hypothes.is).
  - A browser extension which can add the client to web pages.

-In order to develop the client and test out changes you make locally, you will need to use either the [browser extension](https://github.com/hypothesis/browser-extension) or setup [a local install of the Hypothesis service](http://h.readthedocs.io/en/latest/developing/) to host the client.

 ## Prerequisites

 You will need: